kwebio/kweb-docs/gettingstarted.rst

    dependencies {
      compile 'com.github.kwebio:kweb-core:LATEST_VERSION'

-   }
+     // This (or another SLF4J binding) is required for Kweb to log errors compile group: 'org.slf4j', name: 'slf4j-simple', version: '1.7.30' }

 Replace LATEST_VERSION with the latest version of Kweb, which you can find on `https://jitpack.io/#kwebio/kweb-core <https://jitpack.io/#kwebio/kweb-core>`_.

 Hello world
 -----------